 Handles are 28cm long (11”)

-Note: This bag is a little longer than I was expecting it to be as it stretches when filled with groceries.
-I would make it 10 cm (4”) shorter if I had to do it again.
+Note: This bag is a little longer than I was expecting it to turn out as it stretches when it’s full.
+I would recommend to make it 10 cm (4”) shorter.

 Ch = chain